“We want to halve the pain of a billion people, then halve it again, and again.”

 Everyone blames someone else for their unhappiness, whether patient, doctor or carer.

-Pain is complex, time is limited, resources are scarce, people are individuals.
+Pain is complex, time is limited, resources are scarce, people are individuals, and clinicians have biases and specific skill sets.

-The cure for blame is responsibility and improved empathy and communication.
+The cure for blame is responsibility, improved empathy and communication, and knowing where you fall on the therapeutic spectrum.

-INiYH Podcast is about taking ownership over your experience and empowering patients to control everything they can, while helping clinicians better treat pain.
+INiYH Podcast is about taking ownership over your experience and empowering patients to control all they can, while helping clinicians better treat different types of pain.

 For patients

-Justine’s signature MARSMethod embraces techniques to turn the volume on your pain system down through unique movement strataegies, mindfulness, sleep, energy and stress management, pacing and nutrition habits, so you develop the tools and mindset necessary to attack the pieces of pain you control.
-Her methods to conservatively manage pain and take your power back as patients, born out of her own experience with pain, are critical to more effectively treat escalating sensitization and rely less on medications and interventions.
+Justine’s MARSMethod turns the volume down on your pain system through unique movement strategies and conservative management techniques that dial in lifestyle habits around mindfulness, nervous system regulation, nutrition, sleep, energy and stress management, so you develop the tools and mindset necessary to attack the pieces of pain you control - particularly with the consequences of sensitization and long-term compensation patterns.
+Her methods, born out of her own experiences with pain and work with complex patients, are crucial to more effectively down-regulate amplifiers of pain so you can rely less on medications and interventions.

 “You have to be willing to change who you are to deal with pain.
 Figure out what you can and can’t control, and go all in on crushing the pieces you can.”